maryadepoju98/maryadepoju98.github.io/index.md

 | digital display          | information on digital display is too small |
 | outside weather display  |                                             |

+- The digital dispaly is a nice addition because its makes everything more compact.
+However, the engine temperature is not noticable enough on the displacy.
+- Simplicity is nice for drivers who do not know much about cars or do not like their dashboard cluttered with information but when it is overly simplified it may not relay all the information the driver is looking for.

 -   **2005 Nissan Altima** ![nissanAltima](https://user-images.githubusercontent.com/43687054/115165248-a206c280-a072-11eb-8a39-0a895fd02abe.jpeg)

 | Pros                              | Cons                                   |